zaikaman/RogueAgent/README.md

 ### What Makes Rogue Different?

 🎯 **Autonomous Operation**: No manual input required.
-Rogue runs 24/7, hunting for alpha while you sleep.
+Rogue runs 24/7, analyzing markets and executing trades while you sleep.

-🧠 **Multi-Agent Intelligence**: Unlike single-model systems, Rogue deploys specialized agents for scanning, analysis, content generation, and distribution—each optimized for its specific task.
+🧠 **Multi-Agent Intelligence**: Unlike single-model systems, Rogue deploys specialized agents for scanning, analysis, content generation, trading execution, and distribution—each optimized for its specific task.

+📈 **From Analysis to Execution**: Rogue doesn't just find opportunities—it trades them.
+The Futures Agents execute LONG/SHORT positions on Hyperliquid with dynamic leverage per asset.

 📈 **Day Trading Focused**: Rogue specializes in **day trades** (4-24 hour holds) with selective swing trades when conditions are perfect.
 No scalping, no tight stops, no getting stopped out on noise.